Arcadia-Science/2023-amblyomma-americanum-diffex/shiny/README.md

 Sometimes the Shiny app may freeze.
 In testing, this happened most frequently on the DE Analysis tab when trying to switch which data was plotted (e.g. switching models or adding user data).
-If this happens:

-* **When running in the browser:** exit the tab and re-launch the URL in a new tab.
-* **When running locally:** the best thing to do is to exit the browser tab, kill the Shiny app by pressing <kbd>ctrl</kbd> + <kbd>c</kbd>, and to relaunch it with the R command `R -e "shiny::runApp('app.R', port = 8100)"`.
+If this happens the best thing to do is to exit the browser tab, kill the Shiny app by pressing <kbd>ctrl</kbd> + <kbd>c</kbd>, and to relaunch it with the R command `R
+-e "shiny::runApp('app.R', port = 8100)"`.

 Then, make sure the first data you plot in the DE Analysis tab is the data that froze the app.

 ## Next Steps

 We don't have any next steps planned for the app.
-If you have ideas about missing functionality or data, talk to the software team or file and issue on the repo.
+If you have ideas about missing functionality or data, please file an issue on the repo.